Agnico Eagle

-Agnico Eagle Mines Limited is a Canadian-based gold producer with operations in Canada, Finland, Australia and Mexico and exploration and development activities extending to the United States.
+Agnico Eagle Mines Limited is a Canadian gold producer with operations in Canada, Finland, Australia and Mexico and exploration and development activities extending to the United States.
 Agnico Eagle has full exposure to higher gold prices consistent with its policy of no-forward gold sales.
 It has paid a cash dividend every year since 1983.

 History

-In 1953, five struggling mining companies joined together to become Cobalt Consolidated Mining, which would last until 1957, when the company changed its name to Agnico Mines.
+In 1953, five struggling mining companies joined to become Cobalt Consolidated Mining, which would last until 1957, when the company changed its name to Agnico Mines.
 "Agnico" is derived from the periodic table of elements using the symbols for silver (Ag), nickel (Ni) and cobalt (Co).

 In 1963, Paul Penna became the president of Agnico Mines, and he eventually oversaw the merger of Agnico Mines with Eagle Mines Ltd, a successful gold exploration company, enabling the development of Eagle's Joutel mining complex in northern Quebec.
 The newly formed company became Agnico Eagle Mines Limited.

 In 1974, the Joutel mine went into production and would eventually produce approximately 1.1 million ounces of gold until its closure in 1993.
 During this period, Agnico Eagle also acquired the property and assets of Dumagami Mines Limited in north-western Quebec, which had recently gone into production a year earlier in 1988.
 The Dumagami mine would eventually be renamed the LaRonde mine, which is now considered the flagship mining operation for Agnico Eagle, and one of the largest gold deposits in Canada.
 With LaRonde producing steadily, Agnico Eagle acquired more assets over the following years.

 In 1993, they completed the purchase of the Goldex mine, becoming the 100% owner of the largest unexploited gold deposit in Quebec.
 This was followed by the purchase of the Lapa gold deposit in 2000, Riddarhyttan Resources AB (the 100% owner of the Suurikuusikko gold deposit in northern Finland, which would become the Kittilä mine) in 2005, the Pinos Altos project in Mexico in 2006, and the purchase of Cumberland Resources in 2007, giving Agnico Eagle 100% control of the Meadowbank gold project in Nunavut, Canada.